automotive resource links

-If you read the fine print in your owners manual on vehicles where a specific mileage/time recommendation is made, you'll often discover that the once a year, 7,500 mile oil change is for vehicles that are driven under "ideal" operating circumstances.
-What most of us think of as "normal" driving is actually "severe service" driving.
+If you read the fine print in your owners manual scheduled maintenance section, you will often discover that many extended oil change intervals (those beyond 5,000 miles) are for vehicles that are driven under "ideal" operating conditions.
+What most of us think of as "normal" driving is actually "severe service" driving as far as the oil is concerned.

 Severe service driving includes: